 individuals who are basic skills deficient.

 Veterans and eligible spouses continue to receive priority of service for all federal and state-funded job training programs, which include WIOA programs.
 The existing guidance on priority of service for veterans remains in effect.
-See WD Letter 01-21, issued on January 22, 2021, and titled “Applying Priority of Service and Identifying and Documenting Veterans and Transitioning Service Members.”
+See WD Letter 01-21, Change 1, issued on March 18, 2024, and titled “Applying Priority of Service and Identifying and Documenting Veterans and Transitioning Service Members.”

 Under Texas Family Code §264.121, foster youth and former foster youth must be given priority in the receipt of federal- and state-funded services.
 WD Letter 43-11, Change 2, issued February 19, 2020, and titled “Priority of Service for Eligible Foster Youth—Update,” defines foster youth and former foster youth.